 The links below are all to amazon.com.
 I am a user of amazon.com and am also an affiliate.
 So, if you choose to buy the products by clicking on the pictures below, it will support my business, and I appreciate that greatly!

 Not sure what you need or if it will be right for you?
-Schedule a Myofascial Stretching Appointment and I will help you decide which items will help you most.
+Schedule a Myofascial Stretching Appointment, and I will help you decide which items will help you most.
 Then I will instruct you in the safe use of the equipment so you can try before you buy.
 Watch my short video below to get more familiar with the items I recommend.

 There are a variety of options within each category below.
 Clink on the picture of the products to follow the link to Amazon.com.
 You may need to disable your pop-up blocker or ad-blocker extensions if you cannot see the pictures of the products.

-The Acupoint ball is my personal favorite and the size and density I use in my myofascial stretching workshop.
+The Acupoint ball is my personal favorite and they’re the size and density I use in my myofascial stretching workshop.
 It is great for most people, especially women, as they are slightly smaller than other therapy balls (about 2.5 inches).
 A smaller ball easily gets in between muscles to reach deeper into the fascial system.

 The ActiveProZone therapy ball is also in my toolkit.
 I recommend this set for larger people.
 They are slightly larger (2.75 inches), but still come in set with a mesh bag for using together or individually.